ToxicFrog/vstruct/README.md

     size_t len;
     char[] str;

 The counted string format can be used to easily read and write these.
 The size provided is the size of the `len` field, which is treated as an unsigned int.
-Only the string itself is returned (when unpacking) or required (when packing).
+Only the string itself is returned (when reading) or required (when writing).
 Internally, this is implemented as `u` followed by `s`; consequently, it is affected by endianness.

 --------